rubzip/PoliticalPass/README.md

 First of all I have randomly splitted our twitter accounts in 2 groups train/test - validation (80% - 20%).
 I have built the data dictionary and trained the model only with the twitter accounts that belong to the first group.

 ### Do you feel incomplete the dataset?
 It's really hard to make a dataset that represents correctly the political Spanish spectrum, I would appreciate any sugestions.
-If you want to help with the dataset, please make a pull request with `datos.csv` updated or fill this Google form().
+If you want to help with the dataset, please make a pull request with `datos.csv` updated.

 ### Possible problems
  * Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/The_Political_Compass), but it was the simplest way to label data.